It Began with a Speech

 Sen. Bob Graham was in Tallahassee in the spring of 2004 announcing his retirement from the U.S. Senate after more than three decades of distinguished public service.
 As Graham addressed the crowd he spoke of his intentions to remain active in public life and his desire to train a new generation of engaged citizens.
 Listening to that speech was Dr. David Hedge, a professor of political science at the University of Florida.
 Hedge was intrigued.
 Bob Graham's roots run deep at UF.
 He earned his bachelor’s degree in political science from the university in 1959, and perhaps even more importantly, he met his wife of more than 50 years, Adele, on the steps of Tigert Hall.
 To Hedge, the state’s flagship university was the ideal place to bring Graham’s vision to fruition.

-"When I left the U.S. Senate in 2005, I resolved to spend the rest of my public life helping citizens reconnect with democracy."
+"When I left the U.S. Senate, I resolved to spend the rest of my public life helping citizens reconnect with democracy."

 — Bob Graham